rozbb/draft-waict-transparency/draft-waict-transparency.md

 #### Log Provider failure

 If a Log Provider is down, a Site cannot make updates.
 Even worse, after the not_after time on the latest checkpoint, the Site will effectively go down even if there are no updates.
-When this happens, the Site can enroll itself in a new Log and issue itself a new TLS certificate with the new Log in the extension.
-Another alternative is to unenroll from transparency entirely, i.e., issue itself a new TLS certificate with no extension.
+When this happens, the Site can sign up with a new Log and re-enroll at the Enrollment Server with it.
+Another alternative is to unenroll from transparency entirely.

 #### Witness failure